-Fenwick Hall Diaries (Short Stories) ...true stories surrounding those that lived at Fenwick and their families...
+Fenwick Hall Diaries (Short Stories) over 300 years of history ...true stories surrounding those that lived at Fenwick and their families...
 John's Island, SC

 The ancient epithet of the family is the "Fierce Fenwicks".

 The Fenwicks built Fenwick Tower which was a 12th century tower house at Matfen, Northumberland, England.
 The house was the home of the Fenwick family from the 12th century until they moved into Wallington Castle (image left) in the 16th century.